 \section{Equivalence of the Eager and the Lazy Chain NFA}

-In this section, we formally prove the correctness of the Lazy Chain NFA construction.
-It is shown that, for any pattern over the presented operators, a Lazy Chain NFA or a Lazy Multi-Chain NFA constructed according to Sections \ref{sec:Lazy-Chain-NFA} and \ref{sec:Lazy-Multi-Chain-NFA} is equivalent to the corresponding eager NFA in terms of the language it accepts.
+In this section, we formally prove the correctness of the Chain NFA construction.
+It is shown that, for any pattern over the presented operators, a Chain NFA or a Lazy Multi-Chain NFA constructed according to Section \ref{sec:Lazy-Chain-NFA} or \ref{sec:Lazy-Multi-Chain-NFA} respectively is equivalent to the corresponding eager NFA in terms of the language it accepts.